mtclark0518/project2/README.md

 	unsolved problems,
 	etc.

-Wireframes of your app, hosted somewhere & linked in your readme
-<a href:"/wireframes">Wireframes</a>

-A link in your readme.md to the publicly-accessible user stories you created
-<a href:"https://trello.com/b/JATVvofe/project-2">User Story Board</a>

-v1.0
+Wireframes - stored in wireframe directory as HTML

----STRETCH: Users should be able to simulate league of legends item build paths on specific champions.
+---FUTURE FEATURE IMPLENTATION : Users should be able to simulate league of legends item build paths on specific champions.

 	Users should be able to save build paths.